Filter BirdNET output data by species, confidence, date, and time

 This function uses birdnet_detect_columns to automatically identify the relevant columns (e.g., for species names, confidence, datetime) based on common naming patterns.

-All applied filter parameters are stored as an attribute called "filter_log"
+All applied filter parameters are stored as an attribute called "filter_log" attached to

-the returned data frame, which can be accessed via attr(x, "filter_log")
+the returned data frame, which can be accessed via attr(x, "filter_log").

 Examples